viscoin/bot/README.md

 HTTP_API="viscoin_node_ip_address:80"
 TCP_API="viscoin_node_ip_address:9332"
 ```

-### MongoDB

-Setup MongoDB either locally through the traditional installer or via docker.
-It is also possible to connect to a remote db by changing the value of connectionString in config.json.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.